scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 The model might decide that an evidence passage is relevant to a leadership question.
 It cannot paraphrase the passage into something more impressive.
-The value comes from the ledger.
+The value comes from the published record.

 This is the same separation used by the résumé compiler: